 The combination of introduced skills taught in this program will prepare students for the ever-changing field of nursing and health care.

-Apart from the health classes offered, and skills taught, the RMA LPN training also covers the ethical and legal responsibilities of the practical nurse as they relate to the health care facility, the client, and co-workers.
+Apart from the health classes offered, and skills taught, the RMA PN training also covers the ethical and legal responsibilities of the practical nurse as they relate to the health care facility, the client, and co-workers.

 Professionalism and general communication skills, both of which are considered essential to any health care professional, are also emphasized throughout the entire nursing program.

 The LPN training offered at RMA nursing school focuses on teaching students to care for others.
 The training goes beyond basic nursing skills, knowledge, and concepts but is founded on the ambition to make a positive impact on the lives of patients, families, and the society as a whole.

 We train our graduates to care for all classes of people who need care.
 This includes the elderly, and the physically challenged of all ages, and any person with medical conditions that limit them from taking care of themselves.